-An ‘advocate’ makes sure the needs, rights or views of a person are fairly represented and heard by the appropriate officials, decision-makers or other significant people.
-(In a different sense, certain legal professionals similar to barristers are also called ‘advocates’.)
+An ‘advocate’ makes sure that the needs, rights or views of a person are fairly represented and heard by the appropriate officials, decision-makers or other significant people.
+(In a different sense, certain legal professionals similar to barristers are also called ‘advocates’).

-‘Gifted advocacy’ could involve writing letters on behalf of a high learning potential (HLP) youngster.
-Or accompanying a gifted Dual and Multiple Exceptionality (DME) learner in official meetings as they seek a challenging education at school – or for the resources to receive this in a home education setting.
+‘Gifted advocacy’ could involve writing letters on behalf of a young person with high learning potential.
+Or accompanying a learner with Dual and Multiple Exceptionality (DME)* in official meetings as they seek a challenging education at school – or for the resources to receive this in a home education setting.

 ‘Ambassadors’ can also advocate for an area in which they are passionate.
 This does not represent a specific individual, but supports a whole sector, such as maths education.
-Specifically representing youngsters with high learning potential, Potential Plus UK has a network of high-profile official Ambassadors: https://potentialplusuk.org/index.php/introducing-potential-plus-uk/ambassadors/
+Specifically representing youngsters with high learning potential, Potential Plus UK has a network of high-profile official Ambassadors, you can find more about them on the Our Experts page.